penseipublicidade/website/docs/controls/cupertinotextfield.md

 ### `autocorrect`

 Whether to enable autocorrection.

-Default is `True`.
+Defaults to `True`.

 ### `autofill_hints`